-The Affiliate Network world is ultra-competitive and they are in competition to get the best advertisers as well as the top affiliates.
+The Affiliate Network world is ultra-competitive, and there's some heavy competition to get the best advertisers and top affiliates.

-We will revisit what to expect from an Affiliate Network in a bit.
+We will revisit what to expect from an Affiliate Network later in this chapter.

 Benefits of Working With an Affiliate Network

-You get an affiliate manager to help you find converting offers, get quicker payout, get pay bumps, and help you with technical issues.
+You get an affiliate manager to help you find converting offers; you get a quicker payout, get pay bumps, and help with technical issues.

 You get to pick from 100’s if not 1000’s of offers and all sorts of verticals.